tkvogt/judy-graph-db/README.md

     - middle: label(s) given
     - big: any node

- - Search for the smallest node specifier (left to right)
+ - Search for the smallest node specifier.
+ - In case several node specifiers have equal complexity, the leftmost is evaluated first.
  - Evaluate a node layer and see if node sets on the left or right are smaller.
    Then calculate the smaller node set by visiting the adjacent edges.
  - Repeat until all node/edge specifiers are evaluated